rivas-lab/phenome-wide-unified-model/hail-set-up-instructions.md

 **Setting Up a Hail Environment on Sherlock with Python 3.12**

 This document outlines the exact lines used to successfully set up and run Hail on the Sherlock computing cluster using Python 3.12.
+This is more so a note for my future self (hi future larissa) than it is a guide for other people, but here it is if anyone ever looks at this.

 ---